 The reality is that for the past 40 years, Wall Street and the billionaire class has rigged the rules to redistribute wealth and income to the wealthiest and most powerful people of this country.

 - Demanding that the wealthy and large corporations pay their fair share in taxes.
-As president, Sen. Sanders will stop corporations from shifting their profits and jobs overseas to avoid paying U.S. income taxes.
-He will create a progressive estate tax on the top 0.3 percent of Americans who inherit more than $3.5 million.
-He will also enact a tax on Wall Street speculators who caused millions of Americans to lose their jobs, homes, and life savings.
+Corporations must stop shifting their profits and jobs overseas to avoid paying U.S. income taxes.
+There must be a progressive estate tax on the top 0.3 percent of Americans who inherit more than $3.5 million.
+We must also enact a tax on Wall Street speculators who caused millions of Americans to lose their jobs, homes, and life savings.

 - Increasing the federal minimum wage from $7.25 to $15 an hour by 2020.
 In the year 2015, no one who works 40 hours a week should be living in poverty.